Ultrasonic Cleaner for Cleaning Printhead: How It Works?

 • Use cleaning solutions specifically designed for your ink type, ensure compatibility with your printhead, and adhere to the recommended cleaning durations for optimal results.

 To determine if your printhead is suitable for ultrasonic cleaning, begin by identifying its type.
 Piezoelectric printheads, commonly found in Epson and certain professional printers, are generally well-suited for ultrasonic cleaning.
-However, thermal printheads, typically used in HP and Canon printers, require more caution due to their heat-sensitive components.

 Special care should be taken if your printhead contains built-in electronic circuits, comes with a manufacturer’s warning against liquid immersion, explicitly prohibits ultrasonic cleaning in the warranty terms, or is labeled as a “sealed unit – do not disassemble.”